SketchResponse/sketchresponse/docs/polar_grader.md

 The arguments of the grader function are the `'id'` values as defined in the problem configuration above.
-E.g. in our problem configuration we enabled the freeform drawing tool with id 'f' and we have a corresponding argument f in the signature of the function that will be automatically unpacked.
+E.g. in our problem configuration we enabled the freeform drawing tool with id 'f' and the point drawing tool with id 'p'.
+Therefore, we have a corresponding arguments f and p in the grader function signature that will be automatically unpacked.

 Before we can execute any grading helper functions on the data, we must instantiate the data as a `GradeableFunction`.
+When you instantiate polar coordinate data as a GradeableFunction, the data is automatically transformed from a polar coordinate space to a cartesian coordinate space.
+The data is also duplicated over the full range [-2PI, 2PI].
+This allows us to use all of the existing grading functionality that we would have access to in a cartesian space problem.

-In this simple example all we are checking is that the submitted function defines a straight line over its entire domain.
-We are not checking for slope of the line.
+In this example all we only making two checks.
+First, that the submitted function defines a straight line over its entire domain, which corresponds to a circle in the polar coordinate space.
+We are not checking for slope of the line, though it should be horizontal in cartesian space.
 To do this we call the grader helper function `gf.is_straight()`.
 `is_straight()` returns a boolean value.
 The full API documentation for the grader helper functions can be found at [SketchResponse API](https://SketchResponse.github.io/sketchresponse).

+Second, we are testing that there is a point drawn with an x coordinate equal to PI/4, which corresponds to a point being placed with an angular coordinate of PI/4 in the polar coordiante space.
+To do this we call the grader helper function `gp.has_point_at(x=pi / 4)`.
+This function also returns a boolean value.

 And that's it!
-Those two simple blocks of code complete our first grader script.
+Those two simple blocks of code complete our first polar coordinate grader script.
-Admittedly this particular script doesn't do much.
-Check out the [Complex Grader](complex_grader.md) example for a more realistic grader tutorial on an example math problem.

 ## Testing the script